 Add to that the pressures women of this age can often be under, with grown-up children leaving home (or not leaving home!); not having children and realising you never will; caring for ailing parents; financial pressures; pension worries; realising that you are no longer young and suddenly being aware of just how much society values youth etc. And you have the perfect storm.

 There is no doubt that falling oestrogen levels can affect your mood.
-The physical symptoms can also start to affect your mental health.
+The physical symptoms can also start to affect your mental health, so we do need to flag menopause and mental health.
 Those hot flushes can lead to panic attacks and not wanting to go out in case they hit.
 The lack of sleep can make you feel down and make it hard to see things clearly.
 The irritability can make you start to alienate the very people you need around you.

 Every woman is different – with different circumstances and different responses to the the menopause.
 What will help one woman won’t necessarily help another.
 What definitely doesn’t help are stupid comments from half wits that I sometimes read online such as: